Amphetamines in FOCUS:

 - Rapid pulse rate

-- Tolerance (continued need to raise the dose)
+- Tolerance (constant need to raise the dose)

 - Feelings of suspicion and paranoia